pnposch/FitTrackee/CONTRIBUTING.md

 * Ensure the pull requests description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Check that all tests have been successfully passed.
+* Check that all tests have been successfully passed locally.

 * If needed, [update your branch](https://docs.codeberg.org/collaborating/pull-requests-and-git-flow/#keep-it-up-to-date%3A-rebase-pull-requests-to-upstream).